psrvarma/f1championship/README.md

 Test:

 1) Integration tests
-  Integration tests are written for the ChampionShipService with out having any external dependency for it to be deterministic.
+  Integration tests are written for the ChampionShipService and ChampionShipController with out having any external dependency for it to be deterministic.
 Although a Unit test would suffice for the same thing loading the spring config heps to find any bean related issue early.

-  TODO: integration test using mock mvn.

 2) Unit Tests
    Unit tests written for ExternalChampionShipServiceImpl and ChampionShipController